avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 ----------------------------

 The purpose of principal component analysis is to find the best low-dimensional representation of the variation in a multivariate data set.
-For example, in the wine data set, we have 13 chemical concentrations describing wine samples from three different cultivars.
-By carrying out a principal component analysis, we found that the three cultivars can be distinguished based on the first two principal components, where each of the principal components is a particular linear combination of the 13 chemical concentrations.
+For example, in the wine data set, we have 13 chemical concentrations describing wine samples from three cultivars.
+By carrying out a principal component analysis, we found that most of the variation in the chemical concentrations between the samples can be captured using the first two principal components, where each of the principal components is a particular linear combination of the 13 chemical concentrations.

 The purpose of linear discriminant analysis (LDA) is to find the linear combinations of the original variables (the 13 chemical concentrations here) that gives the best possible separation between the groups (wine cultivars here) in our